Problems playing files from a camera or portable device on Xbox 360

 You can now listen to unprotected AAC audio files by themselves or in playlists with MP3 and WMA audio files from the following devices:

-Then, use your gamer profile to download and install the AAC codec on a friend's console.
+- Then, you use your gamer profile to download and install the AAC codec on a friend's console.

 In this scenario, the AAC codec may not work as expected on your friend's console.
 You may get the following error message: